 Is it safe to travel solo?

 Well, this might be the first thing striking your mind when you think of visiting solo.
 I had an enjoyable experience as a solo traveler as you can find that people are amiable and ready to help you with anything.
-The government also takes full measures to ensure that all tourist attractions stay secure, and there is no inconvenience faced by visitors.
+The government also takes full measures to ensure that all tourist attractions stay secure, and that there is no inconvenience faced by visitors.
 Above all, the Egyptian people are very helpful.

 However like, every destination, it is always best to take extra precautions while traveling all alone.
 I found it’s kind of common to get extra attention from Egyptian guys as a solo female traveler.
-But remember to avoid any guy who shows more interest in talking or try to flirt and tease.
+But remember to avoid any guy who shows more interest in talking or tries to flirt and tease.

 Be aware of pic-pocketing.
-I lost 400 USD cash from my handbag for trusting stupidly one coachman in Alexandria, Egypt.
+I lost 400 USD cash from my handbag for trusting one coachman in Alexandria, Egypt.
 All might not be the same, but it is a wise idea not to overtrust anyone when you’re wandering alone in Egypt.

 Hire a local travel agency in Egypt for tour bookings

 There are ample local tourist agencies in Egypt that can guide you in solo traveling and plan a suitable itinerary for you.
 I had a good experience as they took care of my visits and destinations to enjoy my journey whole-heartedly.
 But check your itinerary carefully whether your guide following it or not.